-XYNTHA (antihemophilic factor) contains trace amounts of hamster proteins.
-Patients treated with this product could develop hypersensitivity to these non-human mammalian proteins.
+XYNTHA contains trace amounts of hamster proteins.
+Patients treated with this product may develop hypersensitivity to these non-human mammalian proteins.

-It is recommended that individual factor VIII values for recovery and, if clinically indicated, other pharmacokinetic characteristics be used to guide dosing and administration.
+- Use individual factor VIII values for recovery and, if clinically indicated, other pharmacokinetic characteristics to guide dosing and administration.

-Allergic-type hypersensitivity reactions are possible.
-Patients should be informed of the early signs of hypersensitivity reactions [including hives (rash with itching), generalized urticaria, tightness of the chest, wheezing, hypotension] and anaphylaxis.
-Patients should be advised to discontinue use of the product and contact their physicians if these symptoms occur.
+- Allergic-type hypersensitivity reactions are possible.
+Discuss the early signs of hypersensitivity reactions (including hives [rash with itching]), generalized urticaria, tightness of the chest, wheezing, hypotension) and anaphylaxis.
+Advise patients to discontinue use of the product, call their healthcare provider, and go to the emergency department if these symptoms occur.

-Patients should be advised to contact their physician or treatment facility for further treatment and/or assessment, if they experience a lack of a clinical response to factor VIII replacement therapy, as this may be a manifestation of an inhibitor.
+- Advise patients to contact their healthcare provider if they experience a lack of a clinical response to factor VIII replacement therapy, as this may be a manifestation of an inhibitor.

-No studies have been conducted with XYNTHA (antihemophilic factor) to assess its mutagenic or carcinogenic potential.
-XYNTHA (antihemophilic factor) has been shown to be comparable to the predecessor product with respect to its biochemical and physicochemical properties, as well as its non-clinical in vivo pharmacology and toxicology.
-By inference, predecessor product and XYNTHA (antihemophilic factor) would be expected to have equivalent mutagenic and carcinogenic potential.
+No studies have been conducted with XYNTHA to assess its mutagenic or carcinogenic potential.
+XYNTHA has been shown to be comparable to the predecessor product with respect to its biochemical and physicochemical properties, as well as its nonclinical in vivo pharmacology and toxicology.
+By inference, predecessor product and XYNTHA would be expected to have equivalent mutagenic and carcinogenic potential.
 The predecessor product has been shown to be nongenotoxic in the mouse micronucleus assay.
 No studies have been conducted in animals to assess impairment of fertility or fetal development.

 Use In Specific Populations

-Animal reproduction studies have not been conducted with XYNTHA Antihemophilic Factor (Recombinant), Plasma/Albumin-Free.
-It is also not known whether XYNTHA (antihemophilic factor) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-XYNTHA (antihemophilic factor) should be given to a pregnant woman only if clinically indicated.
+Pregnancy Category C. Animal reproduction studies have not been conducted with XYNTHA.
+It is not known whether XYNTHA can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+XYNTHA should be given to a pregnant woman only if clinically indicated.

-Clinical studies of XYNTHA (antihemophilic factor) did not include subjects aged 65 and over.
+Clinical studies of XYNTHA did not include subjects aged 65 and over.
 In general, dose selection for an elderly patient should be individualized.